huiyu-huang/Alcon-Surgeon-City/server2/README.txt

+The directory path you are in right now is the root

 Before: pip3 install -r requirements.txt ( install programs in requirements) pip freeze > requirements.txt (in case of updates, list the programs into the requirements.txt)
 1. python app.py or double click app.py.
 This opens up the localhost server at http://localhost:5000/.